mmozuras/vim-github-comment/README.md

 # vim-github-comment

-Want to write comment commits on [GitHub] straight from [Vim]?
+Want to comment commits on [GitHub] straight from [Vim]?
 You can now.
 After [installation](#installation), from inside vim, just run `:GHComment <your-comment-here>`.
 This will create a comment on the commit that changed that line last.

 ![vim-github-comment demo](/doc/vim-github-comment.gif "")